-Non-executive directors are appointed by the DMO Accounting Officer following a formal process and have fixed terms defined in their contracts of service.
-All non-executive Board members receive an induction on joining and have access to additional information and training where it is considered necessary for the effective discharge of their duties.
+The Economic Secretary to HM Treasury, or such other Minister as may be responsible for the UK Debt Management Office, in consultation with the Non-executive Chair of the Advisory Board and the Accounting Officer, appoints Non-executive Board members.
+Non-executive directors have fixed terms defined in their contract of service.
+All non-executive board members including the Non-executive Chair will receive an induction on joining and have access to additional information and training where it is considered necessary for the effective discharge of their duties.